Lens depth function and k-relative neighborhood graph: versatile tools for ordinal data analysis: Related Work and Further Background

-Dealing with ordinal distance information comes with a critical drawback compared to the standard setting of cardinal distance information: While for a data set comprising $n$ objects there are in total ``only'' $\Theta(n^2)$ distances between objects, there are potentially $\Theta(n^4)$ different comparisons of kind \eqref{ord_dist_gener}.
-If one only allows for pairwise comparisons, that is comparisons of kind \eqref{ord_dist_pairwise}, one still has to deal with a potential of $\Theta(n^3)$ different comparisons.
-This is also the order of magnitude for the number of possible different statements of the kind \eqref{my_quest} or \eqref{quest_crowdmed}.
-Unless $n$ is rather small, in practice it is prohibitive to collect all statements or answers to all possible comparisons.
-The hope in practice is that much fewer statements already contain the bulk of usable information due to high redundancy in the ordinal data.
-Alternatively, there also exist approaches where ordinal statements are actively queried \citep{JamNow11,TamuzEtal2011}.
+Dealing with ordinal distance information comes with a critical drawback compared to a standard setting of cardinal distance information.
+While for a data set comprising $n$ objects there are in total ``only'' $\Theta(n^2)$ distances between objects, there are $\Theta(n^4)$ different distance comparisons of the form \eqref{ord_dist_gener}.
+If one only allows for comparisons of the form \eqref{ord_dist_pairwise}, that is one considers similarity triplets, there are still $\Theta(n^3)$ different comparisons.
+This is also the order of magnitude for the number of all statements of the kind \eqref{my_quest} or \eqref{quest_crowdmed}.
+Unless $n$ is rather small, in practice it is prohibitive to collect all statements or answers to all different distance comparisons.
+The hope is that much fewer statements or answers already contain the bulk of usable information due to high redundancy in the ordinal data.
+This gives rise to distinguishing between a batch setting and an active setting in the study of algorithms for ordinal distance information: while in a batch setting we are given the ordinal data a priori, in an active setting we are allowed to query ordinal relationships, trying to do it in such a way as to exploit redundancy \citep{JamNow11,TamuzEtal2011}.
+Our Algorithms \ref{medoid_alg} to \ref{algorithm_rng_clustering} are designed for the general batch setting.
+We leave it for future work to devise algorithms for the considered problems in an active setting (see Section \ref{section_discussion}). \\

-\subsubsection{Ordinal embedding}
+\subsubsection{Ordinal Embedding}

-One important and general approach to machine learning in a setting of ordinal distance information is to construct an ordinal embedding of the data set, that is to map data points to points in a Euclidean space $\R^m$ such that the embedding (with respect to the Euclidean interpoint distances) preserves as much of the available ordinal information as possible.
-After doing so, one can simply apply the standard algorithms to the embedding for solving the task at hand.
-This approach is justified by theoretical results showing that for a sufficiently large number of dissimilarity comparisons and data sets that can be perfectly embedded (this means preserving all answers to these comparisons) the embedding is asymptotically uniquely determined up to similarity transformations as the size of the data set goes to infinity \citep{kleindessner14,arias-castro}. \\
+One important and general approach to machine learning in a setting of ordinal distance information is to construct an ordinal embedding of the data set, that is to map data points to points in a Euclidean space $\R^m$ such that the embedding (with respect to the Euclidean interpoint distances) preserves the given ordinal data as well as possible.
+After doing so, one can simply apply any algorithm designed for vector-valued data to the embedding for solving the task at hand.
+This approach is justified by theoretical results showing that for a sufficiently large number of given ordinal relationships and data sets that can be perfectly embedded (this means that all available ordinal relationships are preserved) the embedding is uniquely determined up to similarity transformations as the size of the data set goes to infinity \citep{kleindessner14,arias-castro}. \\